dappforce/subsocial-docs/docs/basics/content-staking/Overview.md

 After the unlocking period, another transaction will be required to claim the unlocked the tokens.

 ## Rewards
-Users with locked tokens will receive SUB rewards for each post or comment that they like in a day, up to a maximum of 10.
+Users with locked tokens will receive SUB rewards for each post or comment that they like in a day, up to a maximum of 10 per day (for a weekly total of 70, as rewards are calculated weekly).
 The creators of those liked posts will also receive rewards.
 Past 10 likes, a user's rewards will not increase, and neither will the total amount of rewards for creators.
 As a simple example, if Alice receives 100 SUB for liking 10 posts from 10 different creators, each creator will receive 10 SUB (100/10).
 If Alice likes 20 posts from 20 different creators, she will still receive 100 SUB,